12 Things to Do in Washington DC in December

 National Christmas Tree.| ©Geoff Livingston

-The city of Washington DC is the site of the famous National Christmas Tree, one of the most emblematic icons of Christmas in the United States.
-Located very close to the White House, in the northeast area of La Elipse Park, it is decorated year after year with thousands of lights.
+Washington, D.C. is home to the famous National Christmas Tree, one of the most iconic symbols of Christmas in the United States.
+Located very close to the White House, in the northeast corner of The Ellipse, it is decorated year after year with thousands of lights.

-At the beginning of December, the President of the United States, after giving his traditional Christmas speech, turns on the lights of the tree that, every year, is surrounded by many other trees decorated with all kinds of ornaments made by artisans from different states and regions of the United States.
-This is one of the reasons why you should visit Washington DC in December.
+In early December, after delivering his traditional Christmas address, the President of the United States lights the tree, which is surrounded each year by many other trees decorated with all kinds of ornaments crafted by artisans from different states and regions across the United States.
+This is one of the reasons why you should visit Washington, D.C., in December.

 Book a bus tour of Washington